alexdmoss/alexos.dev/content/posts/Things-I-Have-Learnt-After-A-Year-As-A-Lead-Engineer.md

 ---
-title: "Things I’ve Learnt After A Year As A Lead Engineer"
+title: "Things I Have Learnt After A Year As A Lead Engineer"
 panelTitle: "Things I’ve Learnt After A Year As A Lead Engineer"
 date: 2021-01-03T19:00:00-01:00
 author: "@alexdmoss"